-Building Information Modelling (BIM) is revolutionizing how buildings are designed, constructed, and maintained.
-This quick guide explores what BIM is, how it works, and why it matters for manufacturers and designers alike.
+Building Information Modelling (BIM) is revolutionising how buildings are designed, constructed and maintained.
+This quick guide explores what BIM is, how it works and why it matters for manufacturers and designers alike.

 In the 1900s, construction design gradually began to evolve from hand-drawn plans to computer-aided design (CAD).
-The computer became a standard tool, which streamlined drawing management and improved the visualization process.
+The computer became standard practice, which streamlined drawing management and improved the visualisation process.

 However, these drawings were still primarily visual representations, which made it difficult to collaborate and share construction project information.
 The inception and invention of BIM filled this void and propelled the construction industry into the Information Age.

 What is BIM in construction?

 Architects and construction engineers use BIM to create 3D models of a complete and furnished building – using software such as Revit (Autodesk), MicroStation (Bentley) as well as Graphisoft Archicad, Allplan and Vectorworks (Nemetschek Group).

 But BIM isn't a design or visualisation tool.
 It's a process that enables the creation of a shared data model.
 This model is available for all concerned; from the designers of the building to the construction company, and finally the property owners and managers.

 These models can also contain information related to the building's life cycle and its expected maintenance requirements.
 Information such as time planning (4D), cost estimates (5D) and sustainability (6D) bring additional dimensions to BIM models.

 Working with BIM requires that all building elements are available in a digital format (so-called BIM content), Which can easily be downloaded and used in software to generate the BIM model.
 Most BIM content currently consists of generic models of doors, windows, toilets, lamps, et cetera.
 However, these merely replace older two-dimensional drawings without generating any added value for the construction process.